joshheinrichs/cinderella-voronoi/README.md

 # cinderella-voronoi

-Voronoi diagram / Delaunay trianguulation in [Cinderella.2](http://cinderella.de/)
+Voronoi diagram / Delaunay triangulation in [Cinderella.2](http://cinderella.de/)

 Voronoi3.cdy is based off of [an example in JSXGraph](https://github.com/jsxgraph/jsxgraph/blob/master/examples/cdy/Voronoi3.cdy), with some bug fixes and usability improvements.